In this section, you will learn everything you need to know about creating powerful research projects in EnjoyHQ.

 To remove multiple documents simply hover over the docs, select and batch remove as many documents as needed.

-Once you have analysed and classified all your data in your inbox you can:
+Once you have found and classified all your data in your inbox you can:

 - Organize your insights into groups